Differential cross-section measurements for neutron-induced $\alpha$ production reactions on carbon across neutron energy range of 6.2 to 76 MeV: EXPERIMENTAL SETUP

+To measure the $^{12}C(n,\alpha)x$ reactions, three distinct targets were employed: a high-purity graphite foil (referred to here as the carbon target) with a thickness of 2.219 mg/cm$^2$; an empty target outfitted with a target holder analogous to the carbon target's, intended for instrumental and neutron beam background assessments; and $\alpha$ sources to evaluate detector signal fidelity.
+Throughout the duration of the experiment, the target's rotation angle was maintained at a constant $30^{\circ}$ relative to the direction of the incident neutron beam.

-The LPDA detector system was used to measure the $^{12}C(n, \alpha)x$ cross section.
-The experimental setup are detailed in Fig. \ref{detector_p}.
-Sixteen sets of ${\Delta}E-E$ telescopes of the LPDA system were layout in the vacuum chamber.
-Each telescope consists of a Low-Pressure Multi-Wire Proportional Chamber (LPMWPC) as the ${\Delta}E$ detector, a 300 $\mu$m-thick Si-PIN detector as the total E or ${\Delta}E$ detector and a 30 mm-thick CsI scintillator as total E detector.
-The LPMWPC worked at 20000 Pa,with a 2 ${\mu}m$ thick PET window and 690 V biased.
-The signal generated from the LPMWPC was preprocessed by a charge sensitive preamplifier (MPR-1 from Mesytec).
-The signal from the Si-PIN was amplified and preprocessed by a Mesytec MSI-8 amplifier ~\cite{MSI8}.
-The signal from the CsI was multiplied by a silicon photomultiplier (SiPM) and then processed by a main amplifier~\cite{Eraerds:07}.
+The cross section of the $^{12}C(n, \alpha)x$ reaction was determined using the LPDA detector system.
+Figure \ref{detector_p} depicts the experimental arrangement, which consisted of sixteen ${\Delta}E-E$ telescopes situated in a vacuum chamber.
+Each telescope was composed of a Low-Pressure Multi-Wire Proportional Chamber (LPMWPC) as the ${\Delta}E$ detector, a 300 $\mu m$-thick Si-PIN detector that served as the E or ${\Delta}E$ detector, and a 30 mm-thick CsI scintillator employed as the total E detector.